 - You Can’t Attribute Every Dollar of Revenue

 1. Marketing can’t replace sales (and vice versa)

 I’ve worked with a handful of execs who seemed to think today’s marketing can replace sales.
 Unless you are offering a “buy now” solution, not only is this untrue, but operating as if it is can have a detrimental effect on your sales and marketing organization.
 Your team can sense when you are prioritizing one effort over another.
 It can demotivate employees and create an environment of finger-pointing and antagonism.

 For a marketing campaign to truly meets its potential, collaboration is key.
-When you’re launching a new business initiative, involve both sales and marketing from the very beginning.
+When you’re launching a new business initiative (or just trying to explain marketing to the C-suite), involve both sales and marketing from the very beginning.
 Lay out each department’s role and acknowledge what it is each brings to the table, but hold them to the same metric of success: not top-of-the-funnel leads, not outbound phone calls, but bottom-line revenue growth.